mohitratan18/LINKEDIN_JOB_SCRAPPER/readme.md

 Major Updates
-[x] - No more security issues or check stores cache and session data so no re-login on every attempt
+[x] - No more security issues or check stores cache and session data so no re-login on every attempt [x] - Fixed the pagination Issue and can fetch 150 jobs .

 Minor Bug Fixes